 Get your skills recognised

-The Personal Skills Award (PSA) is a unique employability programme exclusively for University of Birmingham undergraduates.
-Open to first, penultimate and final year students, there are three ways to complete the award: you can either complete innovative online courses, undertake accredited skills modules or get involved in extra-curricular activities on and off campus.
+The Personal Skills Award (PSA) is a unique employability programme exclusively for all University of Birmingham undergraduates.
+It enables you to actively participate in innovative online courses, accredited on campus skills modules or extra-curricular activities on and off campus.
 The PSA provides the opportunity for you to develop your professional skills in preparation for work experience and graduate opportunities.

 Enrolment will open at the beginning of Welcome Week.